 “Go!” he snarls.
 “I have nothing to say to you!”

+Ren walks out with a wooden expression.
 I follow behind and close the door.
-Before it swings completely shut, I catch one last glimpse of Terrelly the Wayfarer.
+Before it can swing completely shut, I catch one last glimpse of Terrelly Jindow.
 His lip is quivering—tears are trickling down both his cheeks.
-Despair and anguish radiate off him.

-Based on what I just heard, I can’t say I wouldn’t feel the same.
+Based on what he said, I can’t say I wouldn’t feel the same.